jbuzhar/jbuzhar.github.io/_pages/research.md

 <source src="/files/vertonly.mp4" type="video/mp4">
 </video>

-Additionally, the robot can clear large horizontal distances while in air by achieving a high horizontal velocity before initiating a jump.
+Additionally, the robot can clear large horizontal distances while in air by achieving a high rolling velocity before initiating a jump.
 As shown in the video below, the robot clears over 6 body lengths in air and is able to achieve multiple jumps with minimal recovery time.
 <video controls muted loop width="600" >
 <source src="/files/horonly.mp4" type="video/mp4">
 </video>